Tips for data entry in Excel

 Then, we go to “Data” -> “Data Validation” -> “Data Validation”.

-Then, we can start applying rules for each variable.
+From there, we can start applying rules to our variables.

 Types and ranges